 Merkel told Xi that the European Union had always been and would remain independent with its approach to China, but she then pivoted to discuss economic and trade flows as well as the prospect of more opportunities arising from China’s 14th Five-year Plan, vowing Berlin’s active role to step up cooperation, according to Xinhua and the People’s Daily.
-Merkel also said she looked forward to the golden jubilee celebrations next year to mark the 50 years of diplomatic exchanges.
+Merkel also said she looked forward to the golden jubilee celebrations next year to mark the 50 years of diplomatic exchanges between Berlin and Beijing.

 Last month, Merkel also told reporters following the conclusion of an EU leaders virtual summit that despite China having a competing version of social and political systems and values, the EU should still find ways to dovetail values with interests to work out its own holistic China policies.